Timothy Goeglein: Early years and education

-A descendant of Macedonian immigrants, Goeglein grew up in Fort Wayne, Indiana.
+Goeglein was born and grew up in Fort Wayne, Indiana.
 His family had few strong political commitments, and attended a liberal Lutheran church.
-At the age of 12, he was a host of WANE-TV’s "News for Little People"; as a sophomore at Paul Harding High School in Fort Wayne, he became a producer of WOWO radio’s "Mikeside," a Sunday-evening mix of student-produced newscasts and interviews.
+His father was a painting contractor and his mother was a housewife.
+His maternal grandfather came as an immigrant from Macedonia to Ellis Island in 1916, when he was sixteen years old.
+At the age of 12, Geoglein became a host of WANE-TV’s "News for Little People"; as a sophomore at Paul Harding High School in Fort Wayne, he became a producer of WOWO radio’s "Mikeside," a Sunday-evening mix of student-produced newscasts and interviews.

 Goeglein attended Indiana University Bloomington, majoring in journalism and political science.
-Goeglein was the Richard Gray scholar in his senior year, graduating from I.U.’s Ernie Pyle School of Journalism in 1986.
+Goeglein was the Richard Gray scholar in his senior year, graduating from Indiana University's Ernie Pyle School of Journalism in 1986.

 Post-college work

 Goeglein's first year after college was spent in broadcast media.
 He was the executive news producer at WKJG-NBC TV, Fort Wayne.
 In 1985, he interned for Indiana Republican Senator and then-future Vice President Dan Quayle.
 In 1986, Goeglein interned for Rep. Dan Coats.
-When Quayle became vice president, Coats was appointed to Quayle’s U.S. Senate seat.
-Goeglein was named Coats’ deputy press secretary, and later became press secretary and communications manager.
+When Quayle became vice president, Coats was appointed to Quayle's U.S. Senate seat.
+Goeglein was named Coats' deputy press secretary, and later became press secretary and communications manager.

 Goeglein became a spokesman for presidential candidate Gary Bauer, a conservative Republican, in early 1999.
 After Bauer dropped out of the race in February 2000, Goeglein was recruited for the George W. Bush presidential campaign; he and his wife and their two young sons moved to Austin, Texas in 2000 for that purpose.